 - Term 3: 23rd April–5th July 2019 (Reading Week 27th– 31st May 2019)

 Academic Year 2019/2020

 Students at LCCM are encouraged to take an active role in their education, helping organise social events, providing feedback on their programmes, & making recommendations to improve the student experience.
-Student representatives are elected annually during
+Students can also be elected as Programme Representatives or Student Committee members.
+These are elected annually during Term 1.

 The Student Committee

 LCCM has an active Student Committee that organises social events and support activities throughout the year.
 The committee have developed a range of social media groups to help support everyone during their studies.

 - A regular student Podcast

 - End of year Boat Party on the Thames

 - Songwriters’ Club with live events